Facilities Management

 - North Gym

-New heat pumps are being installed to support the domestic hot water (DHW) load for 14 campus buildings.
-These buildings require hot water year-round and the heat pumps meet this need in an energy efficient manner.
+Heat pumps were winstalled to support the domestic hot water (DHW) load for 14 campus buildings.
+These buildings require hot water year-round, and these new heat pumps meet this need in an energy efficient manner.
 During the school year, energy consumption is decreased because the pumps support the central boiler system.

 Buildings: